component/dom/Readme.md

 ## API

-  ... not even remotely done ...
+  ... not even remotely done, feel free to fork and help ...

 ## API